catespinosa/rueda-call-generator/readme.md

 ## Project Description

-The rueda de casino call generator plays the roll of the "caller" in the rueda so you can practice the turns.
+The rueda de casino call generator plays the roll of the "caller" in the rueda.
+The user will be able to practice the turn patterns on their own.

 ## Functional Components